 The best way to turn things around is with results.
 Evidence defeats doubt every single time.
 Use Monthly or Quarterly Business Review sessions to reiterate the positive effects of the engagement.
 I am a massive fan of the Quarterly Business Review; it gives my team and me a chance to show my client and sometimes their bosses all the great work we have done and our impact on our client’s organization.

-If you would like to learn more about how iPullRank can help your team reach their organizational goals, please reach out to one of our Account Executive.
+If you would like to learn more about how iPullRank can help your team reach its organizational goals, please reach out to one of our Account Executives.

 - 5 Tips To Save a Client Relationship from Going South - November 3, 2020